PollyBreak/PollyBreak/README.md

 ## Hi there 👋

-- 🔭 I’m a Java Developer.
+- 🔭 I’m a Java Developer
-- 🏫 I graduated in "Software Engineering" at Astana IT University.
+- 🏫 I graduated in "Software Engineering" at Astana IT University
 - 🌱 I’m a fan of Java
 - 📫 How to reach me in Telegram: @spasibo_chto_pozvali